-On behalf of the Swampscott Public Schools I would like to welcome you to the 2017-2018 school year.
+On behalf of the Swampscott Public Schools, I would like to welcome you to the 2019-2020 school year.
 A special welcome to those students and families who are joining us for the first time.
-The beginning of school is rapidly approaching and there is much to do as both you and the district are preparing for the the opening of school.
+The beginning of school is rapidly approaching and there is much to do as both you and the district prepare for the opening of school.

-The first day of school for students in Pre-K and grades 1-12 will be on Tuesday, August 29th.
-Individual screenings will take place by appointment for our incoming Kindergarten students from Tuesday, August 29th through Thursday, August 31st.
-There is NO SCHOOL on Friday, September 1st and Monday, September 4th in honor of the Labor Day holiday.
-First day for Kindergarten students is on Tuesday, September 5th.
-The school year calendar can be printed from on our NEW website along with a year long calendar of events that is easily accessible for each of the schools.
+The first day of school for students in Pre-K and grades 1-12 will be on Tuesday, August 27th.
+Individual screenings will take place by appointment for our incoming Kindergarten students from Tuesday, August 27th through Thursday, August 29th.
+There is NO SCHOOL on Friday, August 30th, and Monday, September 2nd in honor of the Labor Day holiday.
+The first day for Kindergarten students is on Tuesday, September 3rd.
+The school year calendar can be printed from our website along with a year-long calendar of events that is easily accessible for each of the schools.
 The calendar feature also allows filtering for those of you with students in more than one school: Calendar Link to SPS Website

 Shortly after school begins, Curriculum Nights will be held at each of the schools for parents and guardians to meet teachers and learn about the curriculum expectations.
 Please mark your calendar as the dates and times of these events are as follows:

 Clarke Elementary - Thursday, September 12th at 6:00 pm

 Hadley Elementary - Thursday, September 5th at 6:00 pm

 Stanley Elementary - Thursday, September 5th 6:00 pm